 The second one is facilitated by the National Institute of Neurological Disorders and Stroke in Bethesda, Maryland.
 Their Summer Program in the Neurological Sciences focuses on research in neurological science.

 If you are still not old enough to attend one of these, or the one you’re interested in is too expensive, or too far away, you have a much more convenient, less costly option.

 Become an online neurologist/neurosurgeon apprentice!

 Before college educations were available, on-ground or online, people apprenticed to masters to learn various trades like plumbing, or bricklaying.
 You may have heard the phrase “apprenticed to a master plumber” (or electrician or construction worker).
 It took years to become a master, and there were levels between an apprentice and master, such as journeyman.
 Apprenticeships were often unpaid.

 Some trades still offer apprenticeships.
 Professional occupations in medicine do not.
 However, the Internet allows you an option to be an apprentice in neurology.
 Regardless of your age, you can start learning with the help of The Apprentice Doctor.

 They offer an online neurology program you can start today.
+The Apprentice Doctor offers an inexpensive For Future Doctors Course and Kit for aspiring medical professionals.
 In addition to fact and theory, the course also provides opportunities to practice some of the skills neurologists, and neurosurgeons perform.
 In essence, you become an apprentice neurologist.
-See: The Apprentice Doctor for more information.

 If you missed any article in our neurology series and would like to go back and catch up, click on the following links: